Four-dimensional Gravity on a Covariant Noncommutative Space: Calculations of the field transformations and curvatures

 \section{Calculations of the field transformations and curvatures}

-In this appendix, we present our results for the transformations of the gauge fields and the component curvatures.
+In this appendix, we present our results for the transformations of the gauge fields, the component curvatures and their transformations.
 In the end, we check whether our results are valid, after the consideration of the commutative limit.

-For calculative convenience, we are going to employ the SO(5) notation and indices and then return to the SO(4) ones.
-As we showed, the generators of SO(6)$\times$U(1) are encountered in a specific representation given by 4$\times$4 matrices:
+As we showed, the generators of SO(6)$\times$U(1) are encountered in a specific representation given by 4$\times$4 matrices (SO(4) notation):